priyam-sharma909/LangGraph-Agentic-RAG-Assistant/README.md

 # LangGraph Agentic RAG Assistant

-An AI-powered conversational assistant built using **LangGraph, LangChain, RAG, tool calling, SQLite, and Streamlit**.
+An AI-powered conversational assistant built using **LangGraph, LangChain, RAG, tool calling, SQLite, Streamlit, and LangSmith**.

 The assistant can maintain conversations across threads, answer questions from uploaded PDF documents, and intelligently use different tools when required.